CF20852/ESP32-DHT22-Mosquitto-Client-Server-System/README.md

 Once you've filled out the form, click on the red "Done" button.

-17. The final step in the NodeRED setup is to configure the "influxdb out" node.
+17. The final step in the Node-RED setup is to configure the "influxdb out" node.
 My form looks like this:

 ![Screenshot 2025-06-07 153420](https://github.com/user-attachments/assets/72dc5a5d-dd1d-473e-9959-71ee098ea356)

 Note that the Server must be of the v1.8-flux variety, based on the version of InfluxDB that IOTStack installed on my Pi.

-When you're done, your NodeRED flow should look like the figure below.
+When you're done, your Node-RED flow should look like the figure below.
 Note that I added a couple of "debug" nodes while I was trying to get this to work:

 ![Screenshot 2025-06-07 165735](https://github.com/user-attachments/assets/e3c711df-2494-462f-838a-3b9ca8e1ddd1)

-I've included in this repo the JSON file I exported from NodeRED for this system.
+I've included in this repo the JSON file I exported from Node-RED for this system.
 I don't know if it will do you any good, because there are a lot of IDs that I don't understand, and they may be unique to my setup.
 The file may, however, provide a useful point of comparison if you need to debug your setup.

 18. Now navigate your browser to <your_Raspberry_Pi_IP_Address>:3000 to bring up Grafana.
 You can login using `admin` as the username and `admin` as the password.
 Then you'll be prompted to change the password.
 During the initial Grafana setup, you'll have to add a data source, specifically, InfluxDB.
 19. To do this, you'll need to go into the InfluxDB Data source configuration page and tell InfluxDB where to get the data.
 You specifiy that in the URL box of the HTTP section.
 Then scroll down on the InfluxDB setup page.
 Under the InfluxDB Details heading, in the Datbase box, enter the name of your database.
 In my case, it's "enviro_data," which is what I called it in Step 17 above.
 At this point, you'll want to have your ESP32 up and running to feed data to the Pi.
 After you've done this, click on the "Save & test" button at the bottom of the page.
 If everything has worked properly, a green box should appear and say something like "datasource is working.
 3 measurements found" (_e.g._, temperature, humidity, and dewpoint).
-20. Once you have your data source up and running all the way from your ESP32 through the Mosquitto broker, NodeRED, and InfluxDB to Grafana, you can proceed to building a dashboard in Grafana to display your data.
+20. Once you have your data source up and running all the way from your ESP32 through the Mosquitto broker, Node-RED, and InfluxDB to Grafana, you can proceed to building a dashboard in Grafana to display your data.
 So,
      - Create a new Dashboard,
      - Click on the blue "Add visualization" button,
      - Select "influxdb" as your data source,